L96Github/NovaLinha-oh-my-posh-theme/README.md

 notepad $PROFILE
 ```

-  + Add this to your powershell profile to import the modules every time powershell runs:
+  + Add this code to your powershell profile to import the modules every time powershell runs:

     ```powershell
     Import-Module posh-git